RobinManoli/ircutil/README.md

 # now connect to IRC, stay connected and reconnect automatically
 mybot.connect()
 ```
-When you run this code above you should see some text printed on the screen, similar to what you see when you connect with an IRC client.
+When you run the code above you should see some text printed on the screen, similar to what you see when you connect with an IRC client.
 There might be a lot of text if you wait for the bot to connect fully.
+The text might look something like this:
 ```
 :card.freenode.net NOTICE * :*** Looking up your hostname...
 :card.freenode.net NOTICE * :*** Checking Ident